Search

 Energy consumption is optimised to reduce carbon and running costs.
 This makes a significant contribution to meeting the Council’s net zero carbon ambition.

-As the new school will not be in Inverkeithing, a new name for the school is now being sought.
+As the new school will not be in Inverkeithing, a new name for the school has been chosen – Caledonia High School.

-We had a huge response to the initial consultation, with thousands of responses, which was very encouraging and showed the depth of feeling around this in the local community.
-The committee had a very difficult job to try to whittle down the hundreds of name suggestions and combinations to just four.
+We carried out extensive consultation, with thousands of responses, which was very encouraging and showed the depth of feeling around this in the local community.
+The responses from all groups of consultees showed the clear favourite for a name is Caledonia High School.

 FAQs